Angxddeep/Fedora-Freedom/README.md

 As you know, Fedora only comes with support for free software by default.
 So this Project gives you the freedom to install non-free software.

-### By downloading this script, you can install things like:-
+### By downloading this script, you can do things like:-

 - Enabling Flathub
 - Installing RPM Fusion Repo